galaxyproject/galaxy-cloudman-playbook/README.md

 There are several roles contained in this playbook; the roles manage the build process of different components.
 To get a complete built, you will first need to build the machine image.
-Then launch an instance of that machine image and build the rest of the componts off of it.
+Then launch an instance of that machine image and build the rest of the components off of it.
-More insturctions about the build process can be found [here][building].
+More instructions about the build process can be found [here][building].

 Machine Image
 -------------
-To build an image, make sure the default values provided in the `group_cars/image-builder.yml` file suite you.
+To build an image, make sure the default values provided in the `group_vars/all` and `group_vars/image-builder.yml` files suite you.
+Make sure to change the value of `psql_galaxyftp_password` in `group_vars/all`!
 Next, create a copy of `inventory/cloud-builder.sample` as `inventory/cloud-builder`, launch a new instance (this role has been developed and tested on Ubuntu 14.04) and set the instance IP address under `image-builder` host group in the `cloud-builder` file.